pmichalski98/fit-manager/README.md

-[] - on mobile i cant remove weight, it defaults to 0 [] - on mobile when i remove all sets from exercise i cant add [] - add option to just clear exercise in session because i didnt do it in that session [] - on mobile fix 'done' checkbox styling
+[] - on mobile i cant remove weight, it defaults to 0 [] - on mobile when i remove all sets from exercise i cant add [] - add option to just clear exercise in session because i didnt do it in that session [X] - on mobile fix 'done' checkbox styling
-[] - complete session should be full width on mobile and some padding on bottom [] - after i click complete session, button is not disabled and i dont see loading state [] - add summary on cardio session and redirect
+[X] - complete session should be full width on mobile and some padding on bottom [X] - after i click complete session, button is not disabled and i dont see loading state [] - add summary on cardio session and redirect
 [] - see if i can submit training session with one exercise being empty [] - add form logs, because sometimes i cant submit training session